 The Scorecard evaluates states on dimensions such as financial security and economic opportunity on five policy areas: financial assets and income, businesses and jobs, housing and homeownership, health care, and education.
 States receive a credit for retirement security (listed under the policy area of financial assets and income) if they have approved legislation for implementation of a state-run Automatic IRA.

 Financial Literacy, Education, and Well-Being

 Champlain College: National Report Card on Adult Financial Literacy

-This report card and corresponding report measures the financial literacy knowledge, skills and behaviors of adults nationally and for each state.
-Each state’s overall level of adult financial literacy are measured using 59 state-specific data points from 18 different organizations.
+This report card and corresponding report measure the financial literacy knowledge, skills and behaviors of adults nationally and for each state.
+Each state’s overall level of adult financial literacy is measured using 59 state-specific data points from 18 different organizations.
 States are graded on five financial categories: Financial Knowledge, Credit, Saving and Spending, Retirement Readiness and Other Investing, and Protect and Insure and states are graded on a relative grading system.

 U.S. Census: Statistics of U.S. Businesses, by State (SUSB)

 This annual data contains information on U.S. firms including figures on number of firms, employment, and annual payroll.
 The data are organized by states, industry, and firm size.
 Data are only available for economic census years (years ending in 2 and 7).